[Updated and final 14 July 2021]

 While Phil Healy seems a lock for one of the 4 relay spots, the remainder of the team will be decided nearer the event.
 For statistical purposes, one man and one woman relay runner listed aren't counted in the 25 as they're officially alternates.

 Nhat was the 26th qualifier based on his world ranking over the past two years.
 The young Dubliner is the second Irish man to compete in the men's singles event after Scott Evans in 2008-2016.

 - Brendan Irvine (52kg Fly)

 - Emmet Brennan (81kg Light heavy)

-Kurt Walker will be confirmed as a qualifier through the rankings at featherweight soon.
-The team of 7 will be the second largest boxing team since qualifying was introduced and bogger than traditional powerhouses like the USA or France
+Kurt Walker has been confirmed as a qualifier through the rankings at featherweight.
+The team of 7 will be the second largest boxing team since qualifying was introduced.
+Kellie Harrington will be number one seed in Tokyo with Michaela Walsh seeded 4th.

 Canoeing/kayaking - 1

 - Liam Jegou - C1 Slalom

 Qualifying is now finished in canoeing with French-based Jegou an outside bet for a medal.
 Robert Hendrick won the quota with his performance at the 2020 European Championship.

 - Nicholas Roche (Road Race & Time Trial)